tkasu/hy-kube/README.md

 Kubernetes manifests are tested GKE, see infra definition in gcp_resources/ for GKE versions.

-For SQL backend, GCP Cloud SQL for Postgres is used to get a fully managed database.
+For SQL backend, GCP Cloud SQL for Postgres is used for project to get a fully managed database.
+For legacy reasons, pingpong is using hosted postgres container as database.

 GCP infra can be deployed with: